Prof. Dr. Job Boekhoven (CV.pdf)

 Delft University of Technology, Netherlands

-I was born in ’84 to two expat parents in Brunei.
-I grew up in the Scottish highlands and Dutch lowlands.
-In the Netherlands, I started my B.Sc. to Ph.D trajectory.
-After a postdoctoral stay in the US’ midwest, TUM welcomed me to start my research group.
-With my group, I am developing tools to regulate the self-assembly of molecules the way biology does.
+With my group, I am developing tools to regulate the self-assembly of molecules, as biology does.
 We are best known for our work on chemically fueled reaction cycles that control the ability of molecules to assemble or phase separate.
-The resulting assemblies or phase-separated droplets show exciting new properties, such as their intrinsic ability to self-heal or their controllable lifetime.
-Moreover, the chemically fueled assemblies manifest features we usually associate with living cells, like the ability to emerge, decay, or even self-divide.
-Job holds a Ph.D. degree (2012) from Delft University of Technology and is currently an assistant professor at the Technical University of Munich.
+The resulting assemblies or phase-separated droplets exhibit exciting new properties, including intrinsic self-healing and controllable lifetimes.
+Moreover, the chemically fueled assemblies exhibit features we usually associate with living cells, such as the ability to emerge, decay, or even self-divide.

 Personal Grants and Awards